Last Updated: November 2023

 Chiropractors are known to treat musculoskeletal and joint injuries using a variation of stretches, exercises and alignments.

-Whilst painkillers, injections or Deep Heat can provide short term relief of the pain, the effects aren’t long lasting and could have side-effects.
-This is beneficial for those who prefer not to take prescriptions or over-the-counter medicines.
+Whilst painkillers, injections or Deep Heat can provide short-term relief of the pain, the effects aren’t long-lasting and could have side effects.
+Chiropractic treatment benefits those who prefer not to take prescriptions or over-the-counter medicines.

 Chiropractic treatment is based around the alignment of joints, and thus treatment of one area may include treatment of other parts of the body.
 With much of the focus centred around the spine, a chiropractor may assess that part of the body before treating the affected area; in this instance, the area around the shin.

 Shin splints are an incredibly uncomfortable injury to sustain.
 They can prevent athletes from training properly to compete in their field or be an inconvenience for those who exercise recreationally.
 Chiropractic treatment is often used during sporting rehabilitation.
 So, if you are experiencing shin splints or any other musculoskeletal injury, feel free to contact Morley Chiropractic Clinic for a consultation.
 To see how we can help, contact us on 0113 2383693 or send us an email at email@example.com.